 NYCEDC is a not-for-profit corporation organized under the New York State Not-for-Profit Corporation Law (the NPCL) that generates income that is exempt from federal taxation under section 115 of the Internal Revenue Code (IRC).
 NYCEDC's primary activities consist of rendering a variety of services to administer certain economic development programs on behalf of The City of New York (The City) relating to the attraction, retention and expansion of commerce and industry in The City.
 These services and programs include encouragement of construction, acquisition, rehabilitation and improvement of commercial and industrial enterprises within The City, the provision of financial assistance to qualifying business enterprises as a means of helping to create and retain employment therein, managing, developing and promoting The City's waterfront, markets, aviation, freight and intermodal transportation, including the NYC Ferry system, and workforce development and recruitment programs.
 These services are generally provided under two annual contracts with The City: the amended and restated contract Master Contract and the amended and restated Maritime Contract.
-The services provided under these contract Services.
+The services provided under these contracts and other related agreements with The City are herein referred to as the Contract Services.